2021 DOT Hours of Service Exemptions: What You Need to Know

 DOT Hours of Service exemptions

 Under certain conditions, commercial drivers are exempt from the HOS rules outlined above.
-Here are five of the most commonly used DOT Hours of Service exemptions:
+Here are four of the most commonly used DOT Hours of Service exemptions:

 Non-CDL drivers who operate within a 150 air-mile (a nautical mile that measures distance in a straight line) radius of their daily starting location, end their shift at the same location, and do not drive after the 14th hour of coming on duty in a period of 7 consecutive days do not need to complete an ELD log and are exempt from the 30-minute break rule.

 Drivers who maintain a RODS (Record of Duty Status) for fewer than 8 days within a 30-day period are exempt from completing ELDs.
 This applies to drivers who meet all requirements of the short-haul exemption but sometimes drive outside of the designated radius.

 4. Adverse Driving Conditions Exemption

 Drivers may extend the 11-hour maximum driving limit and 14-hour driving window by up to 2 hours when encountering adverse driving conditions, such as weather changes or road closures.
 The exemption is only applicable if the adverse conditions could not have been known before the driver started driving.

 The FMCSA has recently revised the HOS regulations to add flexibility to the rules and simplify fleet management.
 In addition to the above exemptions, these changes also went into effect on September 29, 2020: